 Fragments of Fear is one that pulls you in.
 You are not likely to be a passive bystander with this book!

-Tavish the grieving artist will take you with her to places you would not expect, and with determination that surprises even herself.
+Tavish the grieving artist will take you with her to places you would not expect, and with a determination that surprises even herself.

-This mystery was impossible to put down.
+This was impossible to put down.
 Possibly a part of that was the familiar setting, having spent a number of years in Albuquerque.
 But mostly because it was that good.